SiegeEngine/siege-engine/FAQ.md

 Another crate `dacite` took a different approach.
 It handled/wrapped the low-level unsafes, and handled memory management with wrapping types, and did not do much else.
-In this way, the full Vulkan API is exposed and somewhat safe, but fully usable immediately.
+In this way, the full Vulkan API is exposed and is thread-safe and memory-safe, but doesn't go so far to ensure you meet all the requirements of the Vulkan API.
+Using this tack, dacite was complete and stable much sooner than vulkano.

+We instead use the Vulkan validation layers (and frequent reads of the Vulkan specification) to help ensure that we are using the Vulkan API correctly.

 ## Code Related